OctopusDeploy/blog/blog/2019-04/metadata-and-work-items/index.md

 As we mentioned above, the deployments have been extended to include "Release Changes."
 An important point about this is that the **deployments will always aggregate release notes from the release(s)** into the Release Changes, even if there is no metadata and work items.

-We're going to talk about this more in TODO Fix Links: another post - (../release-notes-templates/index.md).
+We're going to talk about this more in [another post](../release-notes-templates/index.md).

 ## Deploy a Release Step